 A limitation of this paper is that it takes analysts' incentives as given and focuses on their behavior in this partial equilibrium.
 Modeling the general equilibrium will require a much more complex model involving security-issuing firms, investors, brokerage houses, and analysts.
-Some advances have been made in the theory literature in this direction, investigating the optimal reward mechanism (e.g., Inderst and Ottaviani 2012, Deb et al. 2018).
+Some advances have been made in the theory literature in this direction, investigating the optimal reward mechanism (e.g., Inderst and Ottaviani 2012b, Deb, Pai and Said 2018).
 I consider my paper as a step towards joining the theory and empirical literature on this topic to offer policy insights that best suit the current market.